Shou Sugi Ban, a Japanese tradition

 - Quick delivery

-A beautiful alternative for a charred finish: HOTwood pine Ignite
+A beautiful alternative for a Japanese burnt wood finish: HOTwood pine Ignite

 This unique, aesthetically pleasing profile is a budget-friendly alternative for charred wood, but offers the same level of durability as thermo pine.
 Moreover, it is incredibly low-maintenance, requiring no more than a coat of black paint every five to seven years.
 With regular painting, the charred effect will remain intact for years.
 Ideal for interior and exterior projects.